Devesh-45/my-first-program/README.md

-## my-first-program
+# my-first-program
-# Amstrong number is a program to find the number which checks whether the given number is equal to the result number.
-By cubing the each numebr and adding the cubed number
+## Amstrong number is a program to find the number that equals the sum of its digits, each raised to a power